 Michael coordinates the community-led, violence reduction programmes across Greater Manchester.
 Michael has extensive experience as a youth and community worker, and co-designed the community-led programme area of work with the VRU Programme Director.

 Dave’s role is to be the victim’s voice within the VRU, ensuring all our work is victim focused and commissioning projects and interventions aimed at improving services to victims.

 Community Sports Lead

-On a full-time secondment into the VRU from StreetGames, Graham leads a team that is responsible for all community sports activity for the VRU and works closely with Michael Phipps on the community-led pilots, where community sports and youth work are key priorities identified by young people and the community.
+On a full-time secondment into the VRU from StreetGames, Graham leads a team that is responsible for all community sports activity for the VRU, including within community-led programmes where community sports and youth work are key priorities identified by young people and the community.

 Professor Helen Lowey

 Public Health Lead